 - At the same time, toast the almonds in a small pan for 5 to 10 minutes until they start to smell nutty.1 cup blanched slivered or whole almonds

 - While the broccoli and nuts are in the oven, add the remaining tablespoon of olive oil to a large soup pot and turn the heat up to medium.2 tablespoons olive oil, divided

 - When the oil is hot, add the potato, carrot, celery, onion, and garlic and cook, stirring occasionally, until the vegetables are starting to brown.1 Yukon gold potato, scrubbed and chopped, 1 carrot, peeled and chopped, 1 stalk celery, chopped, ½ large onion or 1 medium onion, chopped, 3 cloves garlic, smashed

 - Add water to cover and then stir in the remaining one teaspoon of salt and the ground black pepper, red pepper flakes, and parsley.
-Reduce the heat to a simmer, cover the pot, and let the vegetables cook for 20 minutes.2 teaspoons salt, divided, ¼ teaspoon ground black pepper, ¼ teaspoon red pepper flakes, 3 sprigs of parsley
+Bring the pot to a boil and then reduce the heat to medium-low, cover the pot, and let the vegetables simmer for 20 minutes, stirring occasionally.2 teaspoons salt, divided, ¼ teaspoon ground black pepper, ¼ teaspoon red pepper flakes, 3 sprigs of parsley

 - When the broccoli and almonds are done, reserve a few broccoli florets and almonds for garnish.

 - Working in batches, use your blender or food processor to purée the soup, broccoli, and almonds together to a thick consistency.